 - 12. The Committee annually reviews the adequacy and quality of the insurance coverage maintained by the Company. - 13.
-The Committee reviews the principal risks of the business and ensures appropriate risk management techniques are in place.
-This will involve enquiry of management regarding how risks are managed as well as opinions from management regarding the degree of integrity of the risk mitigation strategies and accepted thresholds.
-The Committee shall review risk management policies as recommended by management. - 14.
+The Committee reviews and approves risk management policies as recommended by management, receives reports from management on the risk profile of the Company, risk mitigation activities and accepted risk thresholds and provides direction with respect to improvements to risk mitigation or changes to risk threshold.
+The Committee shall report its recommendations on such matters to the full Board on a regular basis. - 14.
 The Committee reviews the governance of significant business process change and information technology projects. - 15.
 The Committee reviews the Environmental Report, the Litigation Report and the Hedge Report, and reviews their appropriateness. - 16.
 The Committee reviews the status of compliance with laws and regulations and the scope and status of systems designed to ensure compliance therewith, and receives reports from management, legal counsel and other third parties as determined by the Committee on such matters, as well as major legislative and regulatory developments which could impact the Company's contingent liabilities and risks.